Maintaining healthy habits during the holidays can be challenging.

-When you indulge in such appetizers, sit back and allow yourself to truly enjoy your favorite holiday flavors.
-Pay attention to the taste, aroma, and texture of the foods which will help you better understand your hunger and fullness cues.
+When you indulge in such appetizers, sit back and truly enjoy those favorite holiday flavors.
+Pay attention to the taste, aroma, and texture of the foods — which will help you better understand your hunger and fullness cues.

-Fill your plate with greens and veggies first and add lean proteins.
-Then survey the rest of the food and pick a few of your favorite indulgent dishes.
+Fill your plate with greens and veggies first, then add lean proteins.
+From there, survey the rest of the food and pick a few of your favorite indulgent dishes.

 Limit Liquid Calories

-Limit sugary drinks, opt for water instead of Pepsi.
-Or try flavored sparkling water to be festive!
+Limit sugary drinks, and opt for water instead of soda.
+Or, try flavored sparkling water to be festive!

 Not getting enough sleep can lead to long-term effects on your health, including the risk of diabetes, heart disease, obesity, and depression.

 Control Stress Levels

 Try practicing gratitude.
 Every day when you wake up, think of one thing you are grateful for.
 Whether it’s your dog, house, or kids, there is always something to be grateful for!

 Keep a Routine

 Most people think it’s better to skip breakfast if they are going to indulge later in the day.
-This is actually counterproductive and can cause you to eat more than you normally would if you started your day with breakfast.
+This is actually counterproductive and can cause you to eat more than you usually would if you started your day with breakfast.